-Forensic Drug Testing Lab
+Adult & Child Drug Testing Lab

 Dried Blood Spots

-Dried blood spot collection is the fastest, most convenient way to test for phosphatidylethanol (PEth) Phosphatidylethanol (PEth)PEth is created in red blood cells where it exists as part of the cell membrane.
+Dried Blood Spot (DBS) collection is the fastest, most convenient way to test for phosphatidylethanol (PEth) Phosphatidylethanol (PEth)PEth is created in red blood cells where it exists as part of the cell membrane.
 Research suggests a PEth test can differentiate between incidental exposure (hand sanitizer use, etc.) and the intentional use of ethanol.
-A PEth test in blood gives a 2-3 week history of alcohol (ab)use.
+A PEth test in blood gives up to approximately 2-4 week history of alcohol (ab)use.
 We offer PEth testing in both dried blood spots and whole blood.
-The sample amount is 5 dried blood spots from a finger puncture or 5 ml of blood from a standard blood draw using anticoagulation tube collection..
-Standard collection supplies provided include 2 lancets, 2 alcohol prep pads, gauze, a collection card, and the dried blood spot drying box.
-We also provide the requisition form for the collection, which includes all necessary bar code stickers to maintain a proper chain-of-custody.
-Unlike venipuncture, dried blood spot collection is performed by the individual being tested (the donor) and can be observed by any staff member, after a short training session.
-The dried blood spot drying box makes collection even easier by eliminating wait time.
+The specimen amount is 5 dried blood spots from a finger puncture or 5 ml of blood from a standard blood draw using anticoagulation tube collection..
+Standard collection supplies provided include 2 lancets, 2 non-ethanol-based alcohol pads, gauze, a collection card, and the dried blood spot drying box.
+We also provide the requisition form for the collection, which includes all necessary barcode stickers to maintain a proper chain of custody.
+Unlike venipuncture, dried blood spot collection is performed by the individual being tested (the donor) and can be observed by any staff member after a short training session.
+The dried blood spot drying box makes the collection even easier by eliminating wait time.
 PEth is an abnormal phospholipid formed in red blood cells following alcohol exposure.
 PEth in blood exists as a component of the red cell membrane.
-PEth is a mid to long-term alcohol biomarker, and a positive result (measuring phosphatidylethanol species 16:0/18:1) is an indication of alcohol exposure during the 2-3 weeks prior to sample collection.
+PEth is a mid to long-term alcohol biomarker, and a positive result (measuring phosphatidyl ethanol species 16:0/18:1) is an indication of alcohol exposure up to approximately 2-4 weeks prior to specimen collection.

 By Phone: 1.800.235.2367

 Business Hours (CST)